wp-plugins/wp-toolbar-removal/readme.txt

 Special Thanks to: [storkontheroof](//wordpress.org/support/topic/not-working-for-me-14#post-3990523) and [focus3d](//wordpress.org/support/topic/date-in-french#post-4380604)

-Disable WP Admin Bar and Toolbar Removal from Home Page and DashBoard Clean Remove Code for all User Roles Loggedin and Loggedout Completely on WordPress 3.1+ to 3.9+ plugin from Frontend, Backend, User Personal Options Settings, for Minimize Memory Consumption and Speed UP Loading of the Admin Control Panel, with New Unified Coding Approach and Without Loosing Log Out (one click) and Network MultiSite (Site Admin/Network Admin Link) Functionality!
+Disable WP Admin Bar and Toolbar Removal from Home Page and DashBoard Clean Remove Code for all User Roles Loggedin and Loggedout Completely on WordPress 3.1+ or later plugin from Frontend, Backend, User Personal Options Settings, for Minimize Memory Consumption and Speed UP Loading of the Admin Control Panel, with New Unified Coding Approach and Without Loosing Log Out (one click) and Network MultiSite (Site Admin/Network Admin Link) Functionality!
 Hide: Frontend 28px GAP and Bump CB on Top of Site, Backend 28px GAP and Node/Group/Links, Howdy Message on Top of DashBoard, Admin Menu Shadow Effect and Bar Pointer ToolTips, add Realtime i18n Date/Time on Header.
 For Best Security the Name Showing on Header in the Nickname, not real Username, and Log Out Redirect to Home Page, not to a Login Page.
-The configuration of this Plugin is Automattic!
-The first and only Plugin (for now) that really work on WordPress 3.1+ to 3.9+
+The configuration of this Plugin is Automatic!
+The first and only Plugin (for now) that really work on WordPress 3.1+ or later

 * [My Others WordPress Plugins](//slangji.wordpress.com/plugins/)
  * [WP Overview (lite)](//wordpress.org/plugins/wp-overview-lite/)